adelenelai/myblog/_posts/2023-09-03-reflections-software.md

 In a sense, it's all about the use cases - does my code cover the intended use cases?

-But also, as I initally worked with one long script that had to be called and run start-to-finish and did not really separate things out as small functions, I'm not sure it would have made sense to do unit tests at the time. (*NB Looking at the code now, I just realised I even forgot that I had indeed made smaller functions.
-Probably could have tested those...but I think I did this really late and just wanted to submit the darn thing*)
+But also, as I initally worked with one long script that had to be run start-to-finish, I did not really separate things out as small functions.

+Therefore,  I'm not sure it would have made sense to do unit tests at the time. (*NB Looking at the code now, I just realised I even forgot that I had indeed made smaller functions.
+Probably could have tested those...but I think I did this really late and just wanted to submit the darn thing.*)

 Then there's the question of testing something already in production.

-I was told that it does not make sense to write tests for stuff already in production, especially if it was mainly written by others, and to focus on testing things I was working on in development.
+I learned that it does not make sense to write tests for stuff already in production, especially if it was mainly written by others, and to focus on testing things I was working on in development.

 For OngLai, I'm not sure when 'development' (in the software sense) ended, and 'production' really began.